bahumuhawa/wireframes-design/readme.md

 ## Project Names
-### Personal Portfolio
+- Personal Portfolio
 - Travel
 - Bank
 - Fitness
 - and more...

 ### Description
-Welcome to my GitHub portfolio, where I showcase my expertise in modern UI/UX design.
-This portfolio comprises projects spanning various domains such as travel, banking, fitness, and more.
-By leveraging user research, rigorous testing, and the application of the latest design principles, I aim to create enhanced user experiences.
+Welcome to my GitHub wireframe designs folder!
+Here, you'll find examples of my skills in modern UI/UX design.
+I have worked on different projects in areas like travel, banking, and fitness.
+To make sure my designs are user-friendly, I conduct research, perform thorough testing, and apply the latest design techniques.
+My goal is to create better experiences for users

 ### Getting Started
 To explore my work, you can visit my GitHub profile at https://github.com/bahumuhawa/wireframes.